michami/MBR/README.md

 Each step of progress should also have some other potential task.

 The progress **DIF** is rolled directly, not vs any trait.
 The roll cannot be pushed with any traits.
 A **DIF 5** would mean you need to roll a **5** or higher to progress.
-The **DIF** can be lowered by taking actions, finding items, etc. For example, finding a map of a maze, presenting a person with something they want, etc.
+The **DIF** can be lowered by taking actions, finding items, use of a relevant background, etc. For example, finding a map of a maze, presenting a person with something they want, or having a charismatic background.

+For every **2** you roll over **DIF**, you can remove an additional **1** token from the progress.

 ### Example, Running a maze:

 The maze has **10** progress points.
 Each point of progress is a **DIF 3** roll.
-(Fairly easy maze, you'll get through it eventually) After each roll to progress, roll a die to see if you run across a monster or trap.
+(Fairly easy maze, you'll get through it eventually) After each roll to progress, roll a die to see what you see based on the dungeon generation rules.
+If you find a secret passage, you automatically advance one progress point.
 The presence of monsters prevents you from resting, but the monsters are low level.

-* On **0** - **2**: Nothing happens.
-* On **3**: You find a monster or trap.
-Roll again to determine which.

-After rolling to see if you had to fight a monster (and defeating it) roll on a **DIF 3** to see if you can remove a progress point.
+After dealing with the current room, roll on a **DIF 3** to see if you can remove a progress point.
 Once you reach 0 points, you reach your destination.

-For every **2** you roll over **DIF**, you can remove an additional **1** token from the progress.

 # Relationships

+Relationships work like other progressions.
 Start with **5** progress tokens.
-If at any time you reach **0** tokens, you drop down a relationship level.
-If you reach **9** tokens, you advance a relationship level.
+If at any time you reach **10** tokens, you drop down a relationship level.
+If you reach **0** tokens, you advance a relationship level.

-Make a series of progress attempts.
-At each attempt, you can bet any number of tokens at a **DIF** of the current progress.

-For example, if you have **3** progress tokens, you can bet **1** and roll on a **DIF** of **3**.
-If you succeed, you will then have **4** tokens.
-But if you fail, you will then only have **2** token remaining.

-Before you make your roll, think about what you're attempting to do.
-Role play an action equal to the amount of points you're gambling.
-If you put more effort into the attempt than the amount gambled, subtract the different from the **DIF**.

-For example: You currently have a progress of **5** for becoming friends with a companion.
-You're betting **1** point of progress, but you're going on a short adventure which would normally be worth **3** points of progress, subtract **2** (3 - 1) from the **DIF**, so when you roll for advancing the progress, you'll roll a **DIF** of **2** while gambling **1** point of progress.
+Each relationship type (friend, romantic, enemy) has 4 levels as listed below.
+Your progress can either be to raise or lower the current level.
+For example, lowing the enemy level, or raising the romantic level.
+Some events in your story may cause you to roll to lower or raise the current level outside of a normal attempt.

+Each progress attempt is the result of some action or event.
+You gamble a number of progress points on some event, then after the outcome of the event is played out, then the **DIF** of the roll is calculated and the roll made.

-After you make your roll, describe what went right or wrong to explain the outcome.
+Don't forget, this is a story, role play all attempts with as much details as you can, and after you make your roll, role play what went right or wrong to explain the outcome.

-Just as with a damage roll, for every **2** you roll over **DIF**, you can add **1** additional point of progress.
-Remember to describe what happened to cause such a jump in the relationship.

 **Here are the relationships according to the oracle die:**

-**Family (0)**: (Usually unchanging, but used to record a relationship status)
+**Family (0)**:

+Related to your interactions, rather than your feeling about them or your biological connection.
+You may live with a mentor and still be rivals or even enemies in everything you do.
+This relationship can extend to people outside your biological family.
+Roles can be reversed. (ie: someone you're a mentor to)

-1. Unknown or long-lost
+1. long-lost, or aware of but don't interact with
-2. Familiar, but not close
-3. Parent, Child, Aunt, Uncle, Grandparent, etc.
-4. Sibling
+2. Someone you could visit at their home (cousin, grandparent)
+3. A mentor you may live with, or have lived with (parent)
+4. Someone you might hang out with (sibling)

 **Friend (1)**:

-1. Someone you know
+1. On good terms with
 2. Teammate
 3. Friend
 4. Buddy / Best Friend

 **Romantic (2)**:

-1. Familiar, crush, flirty, etc.
+1. Familiar, crush, attracted to
-2. Friendly
+2. Friendly / flirty
 3. Girlfriend / Boyfriend
 4. Spouse